Gleethos/neureka/README.md

 There is currently a lack of sufficient documentation on this repository.
-If you have questions simply contact me or read through the test cases of this project to understand what neureka is supposed to be!
+If you have questions simply contact me or read through the test cases of this project to understand what Neureka is supposed to be!

 ### Todos